Best kettle of 2024 in the UK - the top 13 electric kettles reviewed and ranked

 Quick list - the best kettles

 Looking for the best kettle for your home but short on time to shop?
-Take a look at our quick list instead, which has all the positives and negatives of our favourite kettles that we've tested neatly summed up.
+Take a look at this quick list instead, which has all the positives and negatives of our favourite kettles that I've tested, alongside picks tested by the Ideal Home team.

 Best overall